hms-dbmi/gehlenborglab-website/_members/yousry-elsadec.md

 He is a rising senior at Minerva University studying Natural Sciences concentrating in Cells & Organisms and Computational Sciences concentrating in Data Science & Statistics.

-The goal of Yousry's research is to develope bioinformatics tools that advances genomics research.
+The goal of Yousry's research is to develop bioinformatics tools that advances genomics research.